JohannIsaac/rollup-plugin-handlebars-compiler/CONTRIBUTING.md

 ### Steps for submitting a pull request

+1. Run the tslint and unit tests with `npm run test` and resolve any issues.
-1. If you are adding a feature, make sure it is documented in the `README.md` file.
+2. If you are adding a feature, make sure it is documented in the `README.md` file.
-2. Update the `CHANGELOG.md` file to reflect your change.
+3. Update the `CHANGELOG.md` file to reflect your change.